vercel/next.js/contributing/examples/run-example-apps.md

 pnpm next-with-deps ./examples/basic-css/
 ```

-> Before you can run the example, you need to install all the dependencies with `pnpm i` and build the `next.js` by running `yarn build` or `pnpm run build` in the root directory.
+> Before running any of the examples, you need to install dependencies via `pnpm install` and build the repository packages by running `pnpm build` in the root directory.

 To figure out which pages are available for the given example, you can run: